Accounting and Auditing Standards Update (24 Hrs)

 • Recognize an advantage of remote auditing

-• Recognize a behavioral trait of most occupational fraudsters
+• Identify a behavioral trait of most occupational fraudsters

 Ratings and Reviews